noopkat/electric-io/README.md

 ### Button

-This card will give you a bug button to press that can map to any device method active on your device!
+This card will give you a big button to press that can map to any device method active on your device!
 Pretty cool.
 You can't send payloads yet, but that's coming soon!

 Fields: